 Notes

 While it involves a few steps, there’s not much to trip you up when making an insalata di mare.
 The main points I’d make is to avoid overcooking the shrimp—there’s nothing quite so disappointing as mealy and tasteless overcooked shrimp—and to take care when shelling the bivalves.
-It’s a bit mysterious to me, but some mussels and clams will fall out of their shells during steaming, others will slip out of their shells easily once steamed, and yet others will cling tenaciously to one or both of their ligaments and need trimming off with a knife.
-With these stubborn ones, you need to be careful as the meat, especially the mussels, is quite delicate and can tear.
-Not the end of the world, but not so pretty either.
+The reasons are a bit mysterious, but some mussels and clams will fall out of their shells during steaming, others will slip out of their shells easily once steamed, and yet others will cling tenaciously to one or both of their ligaments and need trimming off with a knife.
+With these stubborn ones, you need to be especially careful since the meat, in particular the mussels, is quite delicate and can tear.
+Not the end of the world, but it looks a mess.

 This is a flexible recipe.
 You should take the measurements for the four main ingredients here basically as suggestions.
 I think these measurements provide a nice balance among the various elements but it’s really very much a matter of personal taste.
 The important thing is that none of the individual elements should predominate.

-People can and so make this dish with frozen seafood mixes.
-While as long time readers will know I’m generally not opposed to using convenience foods, this is one case where I would definitely go for fresh—that is say unfrozen—seafood of the best quality you can find.
+People can and do make this dish with frozen seafood mixes or with frozen shrimp or squid bought separately.
+Long time readers will know I’m generally not opposed to using frozen foods, but this is one case where, if possible, I’d definitely go for fresh—that is say unfrozen—seafood of the best quality you can find.
 With only a light dressing as a complement, the taste and texture of the seafood in an insalata di mare is paramount.
-If your pocketbook allows, buy from a proper fish monger rather than a supermarket.
+And if your pocketbook allows, buy from a proper fish monger rather than a supermarket.
 After all, if you’re cooking for a special occasion like Christmas Eve, why not spend a little more?

 Other seafood

 Besides the four ingredients mentioned in the master recipe, other seafood can go into an insalata di mare.
 Octopus and cuttlefish are the most common ones among Italian recipes.
-They can both simmer in the same aromatic water as the shrimp and calamari.
-They both will take considerably longer to cook.
+They can both simmer in the same aromatic broth as the shrimp and calamari.
+They will take considerably longer to cook than then shrimp and squid.
 Depending on size/age, octopus can take anywhere from 30 minutes to an hour, while cuttlefish usually take about 20-30 minutes.
-And if you have access to other kinds of crustaceans like langoustines, they can also go into the mix.
+If you have access to other kinds of crustaceans like langoustines, they can also go into the mix.

-Unlike a fritto misto, say, however, finny fish don’t go into a typical insalata di mare.
+Unlike a fritto misto, on the other hand, finny fish don’t go into a typical insalata di mare.
 The reasons should be obvious, their flesh is typically too delicate for this kind of treatment and would tend to break apart and create a mess.
 Stick to crustaceans, mollusks and cephalopods.

 Cooking the shrimp and calamari

-The aromatics that go into the cooking water for the shrimp and calamari can vary according to taste.
+The aromatics that go into the broth the shrimp and calamari cook in can vary.
 Some recipes call for carrot, for example, but I’ve never cared for their sweetness when cooking seafood dishes.
 But that’s me.
 Others omit the garlic, or include garlic but not onion.
 Some include parsley but not the bay leaf.
 And so on.

 English language recipes for seafood salads will often call for flash cooking calamari for under a minute, as you would do with shrimp.
 You can certainly do that if you like, but it’s interesting to note that this technique is not something that appears in any Italian recipes for insalata di mare I’m aware of.
 If you’ve been to Bari and tasted their wonderful crudo di mare, you know that raw or near raw squid can be delicious, but for an insalata di mare Italians prefer the firmer but tender texture of well cooked mollusks.
 As do I. Flash cooked squid can be quite delicious, but I find its slightly “squishy” texture strikes a off-key note here.